lukesterlee/CardForAQ/README.md

 ## Introduction

-This repo is for making an app for AQ : Farewell/Thank you card for AQ
+This repo is for making an app for AQ : Farewell/Thank you card for AQ.

+This repo is specifically for AQ.
+For Amy and John, let's create another repo if someone is willing to take the lead

 ## Rules